Waukesha Christmas parade attack: Trial and sentencing

 On January 14, 2022, Waukesha Court Commissioner Kevin Costello ruled in preliminary hearing that Brooks would stand trial due to "ample evidence on all fronts".
 Waukesha police detective Thomas Casey testified in the hearing as a witness, saying that he and other officers at the scene yelled at Brooks to stop.
 At the same time, Brooks zigzagged with his vehicle for blocks to strike pedestrians.
 Brooks's defense attorney Anna Kees argued that Brooks was high during the incident, noting that the police officers who arrested him noticed that Brooks smelled of cannabis and had red glassy eyes.
 Kees also claimed that Brooks did not intend to kill anyone, as he "couldn't bring himself" to look at photos of the victims.
 District Attorney Susan Opper counter-argued that all that Brooks had to do was stop and that even if he was intoxicated, he still committed multiple crimes.

 On February 11, 2022, Brooks pleaded not guilty to all charges.
 Defense attorney Jeremy Perri entered two motions, requesting in the first one for a different trial in a different county, claiming that Brooks was unlikely to receive a fair and impartial jury trial in grief-stricken Waukesha, citing the "ubiquitous" Waukesha Strong solidarity movement within the county.
 The second motion requested a new judge for the case, for which no reason was given.
 Court Commissioner Costello denied the first motion but granted the second motion, reassigning the case from Judge Michael Bohren to Chief Judge Jennifer Dorow.
 One month later, Dorow scheduled Brooks's trial for October 3, 2022, at the Waukesha County Circuit Court.
 Before jury selection, one count of domestic battery was dropped by the prosecutors.

 In a pre-trial hearing, Brooks requested self-representation.
-Judge Dorow considered the request and ruled that Brooks could proceed pro se.
+Dorow considered the request and ruled that Brooks could proceed pro se.
 During proceedings, Brooks used arguments from the sovereign citizen movement, a pseudolegal movement whose adherents claim that courts do not have jurisdiction over them.
 Brooks declared himself to be "sovereign", stated that he did not consent to being recognized by his name, asked if the court was "a common law court or an admiralty law court", and argued that since the state of Wisconsin was an entity rather than a person, it could not file a claim against him.
-These arguments have not succeeded before in criminal trials; Judge Dorow ruled that Brooks was not allowed to argue that he was a sovereign citizen in court, stating that the defense was without merit.
+These arguments had not succeeded before in criminal trials; Dorow ruled that Brooks was not allowed to argue that he was a sovereign citizen in court, stating that the defense was without merit.